ssirois/dotfiles/README.md

   * Any file or directory name ending in `.copy` will get linked into the home directory
 * Symlinks for [Git](https://github.com/ssirois/dotfiles/tree/master/src/git), [Shell](https://github.com/ssirois/dotfiles/tree/master/src/shell), and [Vim](https://github.com/ssirois/dotfiles/tree/master/src/vim) configurations will created in `~/`
   * Any file or directory name ending in `.symlink` will get linked into the home directory
-* Applications and command-line tools are installed for [MacOS](https://github.com/ssirois/dotfiles/tree/master/src/os/install/macos) & [Ubuntu](https://github.com/ssirois/dotfiles/tree/master/src/os/install/ubuntu)
+* Applications and command-line tools are installed for [Ubuntu](https://github.com/ssirois/dotfiles/tree/master/src/os/install/ubuntu)
   * Python-powered [Powerline](https://github.com/ssirois/dotfiles/blob/master/src/os/install/powerline.sh) will be installed
   * [Vim plugins](https://github.com/ssirois/dotfiles/blob/master/src/os/install/vim.sh) are installed
-* Sane preferences are set for [MacOS](https://github.com/ssirois/dotfiles/tree/master/src/os/preferences/macos) & [Ubuntu](https://github.com/ssirois/dotfiles/tree/master/src/os/preferences/ubuntu)
+* Sane preferences are set for [Ubuntu](https://github.com/ssirois/dotfiles/tree/master/src/os/preferences/ubuntu)
 * Finally, `zsh` will be set as the [default shell](https://github.com/ssirois/dotfiles/blob/master/src/os/configure_zsh.sh)

 # Testing

-## MacOS

-Unfortunately you won't be able to test your `~/.dotfiles` natively on MacOS using Docker.
-Instead you'll need to build a VirtualBox machine or try it out in a separate user account on your existing system.

-## Linux
+## GNU/Linux

-A great way to test changes to your `~/.dotfiles` on Linux is by using Docker.
+A great way to test changes to your `~/.dotfiles` on GNU/Linux is by using Docker.

 ### Build & Run a Test Container